 - Vegan Cherry Chocolate Muffins

 I genuinely thank you for visiting my blog.
-If you enjoyed this vegan sweet potato cookie recipe, please share it with your friends and family and on social media.
+If you enjoyed this vegan sweet potato cookie recipe, please share it with your friends and family on social media.
 If you happen to try out this recipe, please tag me.
 I’d love to share your creations in my stories with credits to you!
-Facebook, Instagram, or Pinterest.
+Facebook or Instagram

 Vegan Gluten-Free Sweet Potato Cookies